ElektraInitiative/PermaplanT/doc/usecases/polyculture/search_plants.md

 - **Precondition:**
   - The user is logged in to the app.
-  - The plants layer is selected.
+  - The plants layer or seed entry dialog is shown.
 - **Main success scenario:**
   - The user types something into the search text box.
     This will search for partial matches of: